Understand what a shooting range is and what activities take place within them.

 Range Standing Orders (RSOs)

-Range operators must develop and maintain range standing orders (RSOs) that include all the information required by Police.
-RSOs are a document that describes the design of the shooting range and sets out the operational detail and conditions of use of the shooting range.
+Range operators must develop and maintain range standing orders (RSOs) that include all the information required by the association they are affiliated with, or the Police.
+RSOs are a document that describes the management and safe operation of the shooting range.
+RSOs require prior approval by the association the shooting range is affiliated with, or the Police.

-The SRO of either a pistol shooting range or non-pistol shooting range must ensure that all persons using the range have access to the RSOs, whether in hard copy or electronic form, and are advised of any changes made to the RSOs.
+The SRO of a pistol or non-pistol shooting range and a temporary non-pistol shooting range must ensure that all persons using the range have access to the RSOs, whether in hard copy or electronic form, and are advised of any changes made to the RSOs.

 Pistol Shooting Ranges